parsec-devel/.github/README.md

 # .github

 Readme for the landing page of the parsec-devel organization.
+Not this file, but the one in `profile`.